lottie/lottie-spec/docs/specs/helpers.md

 Slots are a way to define a property value once and use the value in multiple properties.
-Slot definitions are in a dictionary, the slot definition key is the key that is used to match all properties with an `sid` field to the same key for replacement.
+Slot definitions are in a dictionary, the slot definition key is the key that is used to match all properties with a `sid` field to the same key for replacement.

 <h3 id="slot">Slot</h3>